 Chronic obstructive pulmonary disease, commonly referred to as COPD, is a long-term lung disease that makes it hard for you to breathe.

-According to the Centers for Disease Control and Prevention, COPD impacts over 16 million Americans and many more don’t even know they’re living with this disease.
+According to the Centers for Disease Control and Prevention, COPD impacts almost 16 million Americans and many more don’t even know they’re living with this disease.

 What are the types of COPD?